MediaMath/t1-php/README.md

 The SDK ships with a number of decoders for the API response.
 Some reporting API endpoints return CSV, some reporting API endpoints return JSON, and the management API can return XML or JSON.
 If you use the provided `GuzzleTransporter` the management API should always return JSON, but if you use your own custom HTTP transport class you are more likely to receive XML.

 By default the `ApiClient` class returns the API response 'as-is' without decoding into PHP objects or arrays.
-If you want a structured PHP representation of the response, add an instance of the decoder you want to use.
+If you want an associative PHP array representation of the response, add an instance of the decoder you want to use.
 For API endpoints which return CSV, for example, you should inject a decoder which expects a CSV string, or a decoder which expects a JSON string when the expected API response is JSON.

 By providing your own decoders you can move your response decoding / formatting logic away from your controllers or implement a more fine-grained control over the decoding process.